Ciudad Universitaria, Buenos Aires: Overview

 Within Ciudad Universitaria, the three buildings housing the Faculty of Architecture, Design and Urbanism (FADU) and the Faculty of Exact and Natural Sciences (FCEN) are known as pabellones ("pavilion").
 Pabellón I and Pabellón II house FCEN, while Pabellón III houses FADU.
-The lower floors and basement-level floors of Pabellón III also house the Ciudad Universtaria branch of the Ciclo Básico Común, the university's entrance course.
+The lower floors and basement-level floors of Pabellón III also house the Ciudad Universitaria branch of the Ciclo Básico Común, the university's entrance course.
 Adjacent to Pabellón I are the buildings of the INGEIS and IAFE, as well as the Pabellón de Industrias.

 Ciudad Universitaria is accessible through different means of public transport, such as bus lines (lines 28, 33, 34, 37, 42, 45, 107 and 160 all serve the complex) and train (through the Belgrano Norte Line's Ciudad Universitaria station).

 From 2005 to 2006, UBA operated a free-of-cost bus line that connected the three main buildings.
 It was known as Transporte Interno Ciudad Universitaria.